Trade Stock Indices

 How to Use Japanese Candles in Indices Trading

-How to Read Candles in Indices Trading - Japanese Stock Candle-stick Setups Tutorial
+How to Read Candles in Indices - Japanese Stock Candle-stick Setups Tutorial

 Brief History

-Candlesticks were created in the 18th century by the legendary rice trader called Homma Munehisa to give an overview of the opening, high, low and closing market price over a given period of time.
+Candles were created in the 18th century by the legendary rice trader called Homma Munehisa to give an overview of the opening, high, low and closing market price over a specified period of time.

 They were used by legendary rice trader to predict future market trading prices.
 After he dominated the rice market, Munehisa eventually moved to the Tokyo exchanges where he gained a huge trading fortune using this trading analysis.
-He is said to have made over a hundred consecutive winning trades.
+He is said to have made over a hundred consecutive winning trade transactions.

 Types of charts